vgstation-coders/vgstation13/.github/PULL_REQUEST_TEMPLATE.md

  * bugfix: Fixed a bug that caused something bad to happen.
  * tweak: Changed a 5 to a 6.
  * imageadd: Added new sprites.
- * imagedel: Removed new sprites.
+ * imagedel: Removed old sprites.
  * experiment: Added an experimental/work-in-progress something.